johnshearing/PrivateKeyVault/README.md

 Double click on **VNC-Viewer-6.1.1-Windows-64bit.exe** in the **PiSetup** folder on your computer.
 Enter the IP address of your pi into the VNC window on your PC and press **Enter** on the keyboard.
 Your remote VNC session will start.
 Remember you can find out your Ethernet IP address by clicking the WiFi icon one or more times slowly until it shows up.
 The IP address for the Ethernet connection will be labeled **eth0**.
 This is the one you want to enter into the VNC dialog box on your computer.
-The IP address associated with your WiFi dongle will be labled **wlan0**.
+The IP address associated with your WiFi dongle will be labeled **wlan0**.
 This is for access to the Internet - it is not used for connecting to your computer.

 You may get some security questions the first time you login with VNC because the VNC client has never seen that host before.
 Select responses that indicate that you trust the pi and you will be allowed to continue.